 For the group’s last walking day we were taking on the 28.5 kms from Los Arcos to Logroño.
 I must admit I don’t plan for 25+ km days normally, as I know the plantar fasciitis and/or the osteoarthritis could make the last part of the day very uncomfortable.
-However this wasn’t my plan, and I told myself that I could always get a taxi from Viana, past the last 10 kms or so.
-I was after all walking on the next day, while they were going back home.
+However this time I was just tagging along, and I told myself that I could always get a taxi from Viana, past the last 10 kms or so.
+I was after all walking on the next day, while the rest of the group were going back home.

-The others in the group were looking forward to the day, they were in this to experience each and every step and had no intention of letting the distance defeat them.
+The others were looking forward to the day, they were in this to experience each and every step and had no intention of letting the distance defeat them.
 And what a display the camino put on for us!

 There are marvels big and small if you just look for them.

 I didn’t take many photos though, I was busy enjoying the bare-eye views and the company, my new photographer camigo who kept snapping all the landscapes and details (hi, Jim!) so I felt I didn’t need to.
 We bimbled along at a leisurely pace, had a short stop at a fabulous place in Torres del Rio with templar castle looking insides and tropical bathrooms, and a restorative lunch break in Viana, after the rest of the group were long gone.
 I decided that if he could walk the last bit, so could I. Walking was what we were there to do and I would be walking on my own the next day, so it was easy to decide to enjoy the day and the company while I could.